IBM-Cloud/terraform-provider-ibm/website/docs/r/pi_instance.html.markdown

 - `pi_migratable`- (Optional, Bool) Indicates the VM is migrated or not.
 - `pi_network` - (Required, List of Map) List of one or more networks to attach to the instance.
 The `pi_network` object structure is documented below.
 - `pi_pin_policy` - (Optional, String) Select the pinning policy for your Power Systems Virtual Server instance.
 Supported values are `soft`, `hard`, and `none`.    **Note** You can choose to soft pin (`soft`) or hard pin (`hard`) a virtual server to the physical host where it runs.
 When you soft pin an instance for high availability, the instance automatically migrates back to the original host once the host is back to its operating state.
 If the instance has a licensing restriction with the host, the hard pin option restricts the movement of the instance during remote restart, automated remote restart, DRO, and live partition migration.
 The default pinning policy is `none`.
+- `pi_placement_group_id`- (Optional, String) The ID of the placement group that the instance is in if any or empty quotes `""` to also indicate it is not in a placement group.
 - `pi_processors` - (Optional, Float) The number of vCPUs to assign to the VM as visible within the guest Operating System.
   - Required when not creating SAP instances.
 Conflicts with `pi_sap_profile_id`.
 - `pi_proc_type` - (Optional, String) The type of processor mode in which the VM will run with `shared`, `capped` or `dedicated`.